tobiasbiegert/potential-crps/wb2/README.md

 python test_pc.py
 ```

 8. Compute ACC, CPA, PCRPS, PCRPS-S, and RMSE for 3-day T850 forecasts.
 This is done to directly compare to the results in `wb1/`.
 This script can also be used to compute these metrics for any single combination of variable, level and lead time.
-But the PCRPS-S implementation is not as efficient and as general as the implementation using Apache Beam.
+But the PCRPS implementation is not as efficient and as general as the implementation using Apache Beam.
 ```bash
 python compute_metrics.py
 ```